Centurion Correctional Health ECHO

 Internal Communications Strategist | Centurion

-Logan Stalter joined Centurion Health in October 2021 and serves as the organization’s sole Internal Communications Strategist.
+Logan Stalter joined Centurion Health in October 2021 and serves as the organization’s sole internal communications strategist.
 In her role, she oversees all internal communications material and initiatives, including messaging campaigns, survey projects, document management, and companywide employee recognition for approximately 10,000 employees across more than a dozen state programs.
 Her efforts are focused on communication effectiveness and engagement as well as the use of Centurion’s corporate voice and brand to ensure employees feel Connected, Captivated, Committed, and Contributing from Day One.

 Logan is active in her local community and currently serves with the National Capital Area Chapter of the American Foundation for Suicide Prevention, Mutt Love Rescue for Dogs, Fairfax County Park Authority, and Fairfax County Community Emergency Response Team, among other entities.
 Logan holds a double Bachelor of Arts degree in English and French Literature, Language, and Culture from The George Washington University’s Columbian College of Arts & Sciences in Washington, DC.